tobiz/OGN-Flight-Logger_V2/README.md

 I'm currently developing and testing on
 - a Raspberry Pi P2 Model B under Rasparian (Debian Linux 7.8) and
 - a desktop running Kubuntu 14.04

+Flogger has been updated to optionally record flight tracks and output these as .gpx files.
+This enhancement is still in development.
+This feature is controlled in the settings.py file